 Adventure Hat Blog / Instagram @_adventurehat_

 Bobbin Head is perfect to let the kids run wild while you put your feet up.
-Hit the water and make a day of it – you can hire paddle boats at the Bobbin Head Inn, or a runabout from the marina.
-If angling is more your angle, Bobbin Head is the perfect place to drop a line and if you don’t catch anything, the cafe serves a decent lunch.
+Hit the water and make a day of it – you can hire paddle boats or a runabout from the marina.
+If angling is more your angle, Bobbin Head is the perfect place to drop a line, and if you don’t catch anything, the cafe serves a decent lunch.

 3/6